 Every year a number of men and women represent the college in debates with nearly all Michigan colleges and several prominent institutions outside the state.
-Students interested in debate should see instructors James McMonagle and J. D. Menchhofer, directors of men's and women's teams, respectively.
+Students interested in debate should see J. D. Menchhofer, Paul Bagwell, Burdette Stampley or Robert Turner of the speech and dramatics department.